gcobb321/icloud3/docs/chapters/1-setting-up-icloud-account.md

 *This diagram shows how the Find-my-Friends Contact List information is stored on your iCloud Account. iCloud3 accesses this information to locate your devices.
 If any of the information is missing or not set up correctly, iCloud3 can not locate your device.*<br>

-#### Trouble Shooting FmF {docsify-ignore}
+#### Trouble Shooting the Find-my-Friends (FmF) tracking method {docsify-ignore}

 #####  iCloud3 Error: No devices to track message

 This can be caused by the following conditions:

-1. The contacts have not been added to the non-2fa with the email address on the track_devices parameter.
+1. The contacts have not been added to the*Find-my-Friends* non-2fa account with the email address you have entered on the track_devices parameter.
 See item 4 above and verify they are visible on the `Find My` app.
-2. The non-2fa username or password is invalid and the account can not be authorized.
-Verify the account can be accessed in the `Find My` app.
+2. The *Find-my-Friends* non-2fa account username or password is invalid and the account can not be authorized.
+Verify that the account can be accessed in the `Find My` app.
 If you need additional help, the links in the Apple iCloud Documentation paragraph above are a good source of information.
-3. You can not connect to iCloud Location Services.
-Check the username and password.
+3. You can not connect to the iCloud Location Services.
+Again, check the *Find-my-Friends* non-2fa account username and password.
 Check for network errors.

-#### Family Sharing (FamShr) {docsify-ignore}
+#### Family Sharing (FamShr) Tracking Method

 If you do not have 2fa turned on on your 'real' iCloud account, you can use the Family Sharing tracking method to locate your device(s). iCloud3 looks for the devices to be tracked in the list of people that are in the Family Sharing list on your iCloud account.
 With Family Sharing, you use your 'real' iCloud account email address for the `username`  configuration parameter.